Which degree should I choose?

 - If you’re looking to progress your career in a clinical role, using your specialist knowledge to diagnose and interact with patients, then an MD(Res) may be the best option for you.
 These research programmes provide clinical specialists the opportunity to work in a unique multidisciplinary environment alongside world leaders in cancer research and clinicians from The Royal Marsden

-There are two main routes to applying, firstly we have a number of clinical PhD fellowships funded through our Cancer Research UK and Wellcome Trust Clinical PhD Programme to develop and support future leaders in clinical cancer research.
+There are two main routes to applying.
+Firstly we have a number of clinical PhD fellowships funded through our Cancer Research UK and Wellcome Trust Clinical PhD Programme to develop and support future leaders in clinical cancer research.
+Other PhD opportunities for clinicians will be advertised on our funding options for clinical research fellowships page.

 You can also register for a PhD or MD(Res) outside of this process as long as you have funding which covers the duration of the programme, meet the entry requirements and successfully complete the pre-registraton process.
 More detail can be found under How to apply.